Skip to content

 WXT is built on top webextension-polyfill by Mozilla.
 The polyfill standardizes much of web extension APIs so they behave the same across different browsers and manifest versions.

-Unlike with Chrome Extension development, which uses a chrome global, you need to import the browser variable from WXT to use the polyfill:
+Unlike with Chrome Extension development, which uses a chrome global, you need to import the browser variable from WXT to access the extension APIs:

 ts